ServeR00T/FlexibleDistribute/README.md

 ##TODO

  - Binary search in getNode method
- - add weight to host
+ - add weight to host as an array

 ##Consistent Hashing explained